 Let's pause for a moment to consider what any rational person would do when confronted with the premise "so many people are hoping you fail."
-This is a preposterous position to adopt toward any public figures this side of Ratko Mladic.
+This is a preposterous position to adopt toward any public figure this side of Ratko Mladic.
 Alas, we understand that sports should be about the thrill of victory, but sometimes we thrill to the defeat as well.
-LeBron knew not to rebut the premise, yes he was unpopular.
-He did not contextualize the notion, did not say, "It is true they root against me though I have never been arrested, been accused of a crime, been involved in a sex scandal, been fined for using slurs.
-Been surly, been a bad teammate, been a bad son, been a bad father, been violent in any way, been churlish or boorish or curt as is the habit of many others in my line of work."
+James knew not to rebut the premise.
+Yes, he was unpopular.
+He did not contextualize the notion, did not say, "It is true they root against me, though I have never been arrested, been accused of a crime, been involved in a sex scandal, been fined for using slurs, been surly, been a bad teammate, been a bad son, been a bad father, been violent in any way, been churlish or boorish or curt as is the habit of many others in my line of work."

 He would have been accurate to do so.
 Instead, he offered the above words, which could be interpreted in a number of ways.
 Among them: